madsbuch/blog/README.md

 read my blog [Here](http://buchi.dk/blog/)

-## Why Blogging via Git?
+## Why Manage a Blog Through Git?
 I use git to blog for multiple reasons:

-* __Revision History:__ If anybody is interested using anything as a source the revision history for all articles is obtainable.
+* __Revision History:__ People can see all the changes I do to my posts.
+This is a must if an article is to be reffered.
-* __Offline Access:__ If anybody finds my article interesting they are very to download my full blog.
+* __Offline Access:__ Everybody can keep and offline asynchronous version of the entire blog.
-* __Git Features:__ When writing the articles I have all Git features accessible, that make maintenance a breeze.
+* __Git Features:__ When writing the articles I have all Git features accessible, that makes maintenance a breeze.